postmatic/postmatic-basic/readme.txt

 = Core Features =

 * Subscribe to Comments modernized - rock-solid comment subscriptions which comply with *all international spam laws*.
-* Onc-click migration from legacy *Subscribe to Comments* plugins.
+* Single-click migration from legacy *Subscribe to Comments* plugins.
 * Comment subscriptions reimagined - Our notifications bring along profile images, gravatars, post recaps, and display the comment in context of the larger conversation.
 * Responsive templates - rich html-based comment templates that look great on both desktop and mobile displays.
 * Fully branded, auto-adapting templates which magically mimic your active theme - it's true.
 Our email templates self-adjust to match the colors, images, and typography of your theme.
 It's kind of nuts.
 * Replyable strictly adheres to WordPress best practices.
 It uses the native commenting and user systems.
 We’re just a magical email gateway.
+* Users can subscribe to all comments on a post, or choose to just receive direct replies to their own comments.
 * Automatic pausing of subscriptions on chatty posts - if too many comments are happening at once subscriptions will automatically be placed on pause the users notified.
 They can resume their subscription with a simple command.

 = Premium Features (starting at $2.99/month, 30 day free trial) =